ianstormtaylor/slate/docs/concepts/03-locations.md

 Ranges are used in many places in Slate's API when you need to refer to a span of content between two points.
 One of the most common though is the user's current "selection".

-The selection is a special range that is property of the top-level `Editor`.
+The selection is a special range that is a property of the top-level `Editor`.
 For example, say someone has the whole sentence currently selected:

 ```js
 const editor = {